TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/_build/html/_sources/installation_use.txt

 1. Download the Transcrypt zip and unpack it anywhere you like
 2. Add *../Transcrypt-<version>/transcrypt* to your system path

+To enable minification, additionally the Java Runtime Environment 6 or later has to be installed.

 N.B.
 If you install Transcrypt manually, Trancrypt is started by typing *run_transcrypt* rather than *transcrypt*.
 This allows a pip installed Transcrypt and a manually installed Transcrypt to by used side by side selectively.

 N.B.2 If you also use Numscrypt under Linux or OSX, use the MiniConda installer rather than *virtualenv*, as described in the Numscrypt documentation, since it will allow you to obtain the right version of NumPy.